Your guide to ecolabelled production

 The independent third party inspection is an extra certainty for the consumer - and it is the greatest difference between actually being labeled with the Nordic Ecolabel and saying that your product meets the standard of the Nordic Swan Ecolabel.
 When a product is labeled with the Nordic Swan Ecolabel, an independent third party has validated the value- and production chain.

-The Nordic Swan Ecolabel sets strict requirements of chemicals used and ingredients in the product.
-Through third parties, the production process is audited all the way from the raw material level to ensure the quality of Nordic Swan Ecolabelled products.
-It is the employees of the Nordic Swan Ecolabel, who inspect the production place and the raw materials.
+The Nordic Swan Ecolabel sets strict requirements for the chemicals and ingredients used in the product.
+Through third party audits, the production process is audited from the raw material level to ensure the quality of Nordic Swan Ecolabelled products.
+Employees from the Nordic Swan Ecolabel inspect the production site and the raw materials.
 This may include physical inspections of both manufacturers and subcontractors.

 All raw materials used in production of Nordic Ecolabel products must be approved by Ecolabelling Denmark.